History of Kevin Stefanski in Timeline

 On January 13, 2020, Kevin Stefanski signed a five-year contract to become the 18th head coach of the Cleveland Browns.

-In 2020, Kevin Stefanski became the head coach for the Cleveland Browns, leading them to their first playoff appearance since 2002.
+In 2020, Kevin Stefanski became the head coach of the Cleveland Browns, leading the team to their first playoff appearance since 2002.

-In 2023, Kevin Stefanski led the Cleveland Browns to a second playoff appearance and won NFL Coach of the Year for the second time.
+In 2023, Kevin Stefanski led the Browns to a second playoff appearance and won NFL Coach of the Year a second time.

-On June 5, 2024, the Browns signed Kevin Stefanski to a contract extension.
+On June 5, 2024, the Cleveland Browns signed Kevin Stefanski to a contract extension.